aduriez11/MLproject1/README.md

 ### Description of the repository
 The final model can be found in run.py, which creates a set of predictions that can be submitted to the AIcrowd platform.
-To get predictions you just need firstly to unzip
+To get predictions you just need:
+1. Unzip files data/test.csv.zip and data/train.csv.zip in the folder data to files test.csv and train.csv, respectively.
+2. Run run.py file ang get file

 The implementations.py file contains all the different machine learning methods used to build models.
 These methods can also be found in individual .py files named after them.